khmarbaise/octopress/source/_posts/2017/06/2017-06-06-howto-create-a-java-run-time-image-with-maven.md

 all the news for example about the modular system [Jigsaw][jigsaw] etc. There is one important question:

 How can I create a Java Run-Time Image with Maven?
-But before we can begin:
+But before we begin:
 What is a Java Run-Time Image?

 The simplest answer I can give: You have a running Java Runtime environment where all parts have been removed which are not really used by the current application.
-Based on the modularization of the Java Plattform itself you can think of many parts which can be removed by usuall application.
+Based on the modularization of the Java Plattform itself you can think of many parts which can be removed for a usuall application.
 This in the end will give you the opportunity to deliver only the Java Run-Time Image including your application.
 So this means in the target environment you do not need to install a full blown JRE.
 This safes space in particular if you think about